 Another kid favorite at our house.
 We try not to default to movie night too often, but the kids love camping out on the living room floor and watching a movie together.
 If the movie we are watching is based on a book, we try to read the book (or at least let the older kids read it) before watching the movie.

 Our kids love art activities, and we will sometimes spend time together painting, drawing, or coloring together.
 The simplicity of these activities makes them perfect for facilitating great conversation.

 Bottom Line: Making Time for Family Time

 In today’s fast-paced world, it seems like family time is one of the things that often falls through the cracks.
-I’m pointing four fingers back at myself on this one!
-But at the end of the day (and at the end of my life), these will be time times that matter and the ones we wish there had been more of.
+I’m pointing my finger back at myself on this one!
+But at the end of the day (and at the end of my life), these will be the times that matter and the ones we wish there had been more of.